 The cart data is collected from the Shopify API, and passed to your custom app.
 Once the address and payment info is collected, it is sent through the payment gateway, and once the order is successful the transaction information is sent back to Shopify’s database through the API.

-Customizing your Shopify Checkout with our out-of-the-box app, Unify Platform!
+Customizing your Shopify Checkout with our out-of-the-box app, Unify Checkout!

 - Boost your conversions with upsells and effective checkout pages layouts